nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 Only send the required data to the front end.
 For example if a database query returns 4 fields but the front end will only display 3, make sure to remove the fourth field before sending the data on to the front end.

-**Discard sentive data after use**
+**Discard sensitive data after use**

-Do not retain senstive information beyond where it is needed.
+Do not retain sensitive information beyond where it is needed.
 Overwrite fields/variables that contain sensitive data once it is not longer needed.

 **Validate input**